yaikobzeray/dev-journal/activity_log.md

 Defined a new .proto file for the user-service.
 Added request/response message types and a streaming RPC.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Friday, 09 February 2024 — Entry 1

+Explored Terraform for GCP infrastructure as code.
+Much better than clicking through the console.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*